 If the total contribution is less than the ADC for two consecutive years, the City and member contributions will be increased as required to meet the ADC with 60% of the increases allocated to the City and the remaining 40% allocated to the members.
 The annual increase in the total contribution rate will be capped at 2% of pay and the aggregate increase will be capped at 4% of pay.
 These increases cannot commence prior to January 1, 2022.
-For 2022, City contributions were increased by 1.2% of pay and member contributions were increased by 0.8% of pay.
+For both 2022 and 2023, City contributions were increased by 1.2% of pay and member contributions were increased by 0.8% of pay, for a total increase of 2.4% for City contributions and 1.6% for member contributions.
+The cap of 4% on the aggregate increase has been reached so no additional increases are scheduled.